christianhelle/azdocli/src/README.md

 - **Authentication handling**: Proper error messages when not logged in
 - **Default project support**: Use with default project or specify --project explicitly
 - **Error handling**: Clear feedback for invalid pull request IDs or missing repositories
+- **Commit tracking**: View all commits included in a pull request with detailed information

 ### Pipeline Management Features